afreeorange/wiki.nikhil.io.articles/Dovecot.md

 Pre-Flight
 ----------

 Meant to be Part II of my mailserver installation log.
+I [installed Postfix](Postfix "wikilink") first.

-Getting your mail is not something which can always be done via SSH (e.g. in the case of virtual accounts.)
+Getting your mail is not something which can always be done via telnet (insecure) or SSH (e.g. in the case of virtual accounts.)
 [Dovecot](http://www.dovecot.org/) allows you to get your mail using the POP3 and/or IMAP protocols.
 It's fast and secure out of the box.

 ### On SSL